 white vehicle with the international sign for first aid is drawn.

-Furthermore a police car will be drawn with vType-attribute
+Alternatively, a police car or a fire brigade will be drawn when setting the vType-attribute

 Bieker, Laura (2015) Traffic safety evaluations for Emergency Vehicles.
 Young Researchers Seminar, 17.-19.
 June 2015, Rome, Italy.

 Bieker, Laura (2011) Emergency Vehicle Prioritization using Vehicle-To-Vehicle Communication.
 Young Researchers Seminar, 8.-10.
 June 2011, Copenhagen, Denmark.